luminarchy/AMD-2025-AI-Agent-Demo/README.md

 ### ✨ Examples ✨

-This is the Open WebUI with two available MCP servers, the skeleton server `server.py` and the [Balldontlie server at smithery](https://smithery.ai/server/@mikechao/balldontlie-mcp "https://smithery.ai/server/@mikechao/balldontlie-mcp"),
+This is the Open WebUI with two available MCP servers: the skeleton server `server.py` and the [Balldontlie server at smithery](https://smithery.ai/server/@mikechao/balldontlie-mcp "https://smithery.ai/server/@mikechao/balldontlie-mcp"),

 * ![tools](assets/toolservers.png)